crunchyroll/ef-open/doc/symbol-reference.md

-## What does the ellation_formation ef-cf tool do?
+## What does the ef-open ef-cf tool do?

 The main difference in CF templating is the availability of {{SYMBOLS}} to fill in values from the AWS environment.